Competition in the

-We have also seen the sign-up bonus on the Chase Sapphire Reserve card decreased from the original promotional offer of 100K points to the new standard offer of 50K points.
+We have also seen the sign-up bonus on the Chase Sapphire Reserve card decrease from the original promotional offer of 100K points to the new standard offer of 50K points.
 With all of these changes, it’s a good time to re-evaluate the pros and cons of the cards in the premium market segment.

 - Sign Up Bonus: 50K points after spending $10K in the first three months, plus an additional 25K points after spending another 10K in the first three months